Ricardio the Heart Guy: Plot

-Finn immediately gets jealous, and he tries to impress Bubblegum by doing the Science Dance, but embarrasses himself by saying "I'm not jealous, I'm WEIRD!" when Bubblegum accuses him of being jealous.
-Finn thinks Ricardio is a villain, but Jake does not, so they spy on him to see if he is evil or not.
-They see Ricardio going into a dumpster, holding a rope and broken bottles.
-Then they see him throwing the Ice King into the dumpster, so they question him about being a super-villain.
+Finn begins to think that Ricardio is a villain, but Jake just notes that Finn is jealous.
+However, the two spy on Ricardio to see if he is evil or not.
+They see Ricardio going into a dumpster and acquiring a rope and broken bottles.
+Then they see him throwing the Ice King into the dumpster, so they decide to question Ricardio about being a super-villain.
 Finn punches Ricardio right when Bubblegum comes.
 Mad and upset, she takes Ricardio away.
-And when Finn begins to believe Bubblegum hates him and that he was wrong, Ice King then crawls to Finn and Jake and tells them that Ricardio is a villain.
+However, the Ice King soon crawls toward Finn and Jake, looking sickly.
+He reveals that Ricardio is actually his own heart, which gained sentience after the Ice King performed a failed love spell.
+Ricardio desires to cut out Bubblegum's heart and make it his bride.